Synthetic Lagrangian Turbulence by Generative Diffusion Models: Results

+{\bf Lagrangian Structure Functions and Generalized Flatness.} In Fig. \ref{figure:Figure4} we show for both DM-1c and DM-3c the Lagrangian structure functions given by (\ref{eq:SF}) for $p=2,4,6$ in panel \textbf{a}, and in panel \textbf{b} the generalized flatness,

-{Structure functions and generalized flatness of different orders are superimposed with the ground-truth DNS for comparison.} The capacity of both DM-1c and DM-3c to reproduce the ground truth over many time-scale decades is striking.
-We remark that there is a small tendency for the DM-3c model to generate a slightly smoother signal than DNS for $\tau \to 0$.
-The 4th-order mixed flatness, $F^{(4,ij)}_\tau = \langle (\delta_\tau V_i)^2 (\delta_\tau V_j)^2\rangle/[S^{(2)}_\tau]^2 $, with $i\neq j$, is shown in panel (c) of the same figure, in order to check the ability of the DM-3c to reproduce the correlation among different components of the velocity vector, confirming quantitatively the agreement {between DM-3c and DNS} shown in Fig. \ref{figure:Figure1}(e) and (f). \\ \\ {\bf Acceleration correlation function.} In the inset of Fig. \ref{figure:pdfa} we also present the synthetic single-component acceleration correlation function, $C_\tau = \langle a_i(t+\tau) a_i(t) \rangle $, where $i=x,y,z$.
-The result demonstrates a strong alignment with the DNS.
-This multiscale Lagrangian structure function has been the subject of intense studying and modeling in the past, due to the presence of a whole set of hierarchical time scales affecting its properties \cite{mordant2002long, angriman2022multitime, mitra2004varieties, l1997temporal} \\ \\ {\bf Local Scaling Exponents.} Let us now introduce what is perhaps the most stringent and quantitative multiscale test for turbulence {studies:} the comparison of local scaling properties provided by the scale-by-scale exponent defined in (\ref{eq:chi}).
-It is easy to realize that in the inertial range, where (\ref{eq:SF}) is supposed to hold, we have ${\zeta}(p,\tau)={\xi}(p)/{\xi}(2)$, independently of $\tau$.
-On the other hand, it is known that most of the `turbulent' deadlocks develop at the interface between viscous and inertial ranges, $\tau \sim \tau_\eta$, where the highest level of non-Gaussian fluctuations is observed.
-Multifractal statistical models are able to fit the whole complexity of the ${\zeta}(p,\tau)$ curves in the entire range of time scales \cite{arneodo2008universal, borgas1993multifractal, chevillard2003lagrangian, nelkin1990multifractal}.
-This is achieved by introducing a multiplicative cascade model in the inertial range, ended by a {\it fluctuating} dissipative time scale, $\tilde \tau_\eta$ \cite{paladin1987degrees,meneveau1996transition}.
-Despite numerous attempts, we miss a proper constructive method for embedding the above phenomenology to generate synthetic, realistic 3D Lagrangian trajectories \cite{benzi1993random, arneodo1998random, chevillard2019skewed,zamansky2022acceleration}.\\
+Due to the zero-value odd-order structure functions caused by the symmetry of PDFs of the velocity increments, we focus only on the even orders.
+Structure functions and generalized flatness of different orders are superimposed with the ground-truth DNS for comparison.
+The capacity of both DM-1c and DM-3c to reproduce the ground truth over many time-scale decades is striking, especially for $\tau\gtrsim\tau_\eta$.
+However, under the dissipative scale, with $\tau\to0$ we observe a tendency for the DM-3c model to generate a slightly smoother signal compared to the DNS, consistent with our observations in Fig. \ref{figure:Figure2}.
+The 4th-order mixed flatness, $F^{(4,ij)}_\tau=\langle(\delta_\tau V_i)^2(\delta_\tau V_j)^2\rangle/[S^{(2)}_\tau]^2$, calculated by averaging over $ij=xy,xz$ and $yz$, is shown in panel \textbf{c} of the same figure, in order to check the ability of the DM-3c to reproduce the correlation among different components of the velocity vector, confirming quantitatively the agreement between DM-3c and DNS shown in Fig. \ref{figure:Figure1}\textbf{e,f}.
+It is worth noting that while the results are very good, there is still room for further refinement of the scales in the dissipative range.